Ekaterina Tyryshkina

-Ekaterina Nikolayevna Tyryshkina (born 31 January 1996) is a Russian professional footballer who plays as a midfielder for French Division 1 Féminine club Dijon and the Russia national team.
+Ekaterina Nikolayevna Tyryshkina (born 31 January 1996) is a Russian professional footballer who plays as a midfielder for French Division 3 Féminine club Montauban.

 Club career

 Tyryshkina started her professional career with Kubanochka Krasnodar.
 On 29 September 2013, she made her professional debut in a 1–2 league defeat against Ryazan.
 She netted her first goal on 24 April 2015 in a 1–1 draw against Rossiyanka.

 Tyryshkina left the club after 2015 season and had short term spells with NiceFutis, Brescia and Rodez in Finland, Italy and France respectively.
 On 2 September 2018, French top division club Guingamp announced her signing on a two-year deal.

 On 6 July 2021, Dijon announced the signing of Tyryshkina for 2021–22 season.

 International career

 Tyryshkina is a former Russian youth international.
 She made her senior team debut on 22 October 2015, coming on as a 73rd minute substitute for Daria Makarenko in a 2–0 defeat against Germany during 2017 Euro qualifiers.